Brisker method: Theory

 Broadly speaking, before the Brisker method, Talmudic texts were taken at "face value" unless there was a compelling reason not to.
 If a contradiction between two texts was discovered, then it became necessary to reinterpret one or both texts to reconcile them, but there was no standard method by which to perform this reconciliation.
-Any explanation that one offered, which seemed reasonable, would be accepted.
+Any explanation that one offered that seemed reasonable would be accepted.

 The Brisker method replaces this approach with a methodical search for precise definitions of each concept involved in the discussion.
 Once the mechanism by which a law works is rigidly and correctly defined, it can become clear that one aspect of the definition applies in one situation but not another.
 Therefore, the final halacha (Jewish law) will differ in the two situations, even if they superficially appear to be very similar.

 Often an entire series of disagreements among the Rishonim (Talmudic commentaries from roughly the period 1000–1500) may stem back to a subtle difference in how these Rishonim understand a line from the Talmud.
 The Brisker method can provide a precise formulation of how each Rishon understood the topic and thus account for their differences in opinion.
 This approach is most spectacular when a whole series of debates between two Rishonim can be shown to revolve around a single "chakira", or difference in the understanding of a Talmudic concept.

 Another benefit of this approach is that it helps clarify the puzzling Talmudic statement that "Elu vi'Elu Divrey Elokim Chaim" (lit. these [words] and these [words] are the words of the living Lord).
 In other words, the Talmud advances the idea that no valid interpretation of its corpus is strictly wrong.
 Rather, a multitude of opinions can be justifiably put forth on a particular subject.
 According to the Brisker approach, this idea is explained in conceptual terms.
 Both opinions accepted the same facts, so none are strictly wrong.
 However, one opinion conceptualized the issue through one logical prism, whereas the other viewed the issue via an entirely different logical prism (see Examples below).
 It is easier, then, to accept that both opinions are Divinely justifiable approaches, as their fundamental point of departure is theoretical rather than physical in nature.

 The Brisker method is not a total break from the past.
 Rabbis before Brisk sometimes made "conceptual" distinctions, and Brisker rabbis can still resolve issues without recourse to the terminology they invented.
 The difference is one of focus and degree.
 Non-Brisk analysis tends to formulate "conceptual" definitions only when necessary, while for Briskers, these definitions are the first and most common tool to be used when approaching a Talmudic issue.

 One example of Rabbi Chaim's emphasis on the value of precise definition can be found in quote: "One approach which answers three different problems is better than three different approaches to individually solve the three problems" (a corollary of Occam's razor).